Introduction to PostgreSQL round

 Output:

-Now, let us check what happens if the digit after the decimal point is 5 or greater than that and observe the integer value retrieved.
+Let’s observe the integer value retrieved when the digit after the decimal point is 5 or greater than 5.
 For that, let’s take a number, say 98.536.
 Rounding this number in PostgreSQL using the following query statement

 Code: